 You may be able to sue a collector that continues to collect a debt after you've followed all the proper steps for disputing the debt and requesting validation.
-An attorney experienced in handling debt collection cases will be able tell you whether you have a valid lawsuit and help you proceed with court filings.
-You should also get an attorney involved if you're sued by the collection agency.
-Do this even though the debt isn't yours so you have the best legal defense possible.
+An attorney who is experienced in handling debt collection cases will be able to tell you whether you have a valid lawsuit and help you proceed with court filings.
+You should also get an attorney involved if the collection agency sues you.
+Even though the debt isn't yours, you want to have the best legal defense possible.

-Get the Consumer Financial Protection Bureau involved if the debt collector or credit bureaus aren't responding properly.
-For example, if the debt collector continues to collect from you after failing to respond to your debt validation letter or if the credit bureau continues to list the debt on your credit report after you've disputed it.
-You can submit a complaint to the CFPB by going to www.consumerfinance.gov/complaint.
+Get the Consumer Financial Protection Bureau (CFPB) involved if the debt collector or credit bureaus aren't responding properly.
+For example, if the debt collector continues to collect from you after failing to respond to your debt validation letter, or if the credit bureau continues to list the debt on your credit report after you've disputed it.
+You can submit a complaint on the CFPB website.

 What can you do if a medical bill is wrongfully sent to collections?